ksrinimba/appsandpipelines/misc/README.md

 Checkout the pod here: https://github.com/OpsMx/sample-pipelines/blob/main/create-sample-job.yaml This creates a pod that uploads sample-apps during installation.
 The script that uses is in *-spinnaker-spin-pipeline-import  in a configMap.
+Modify the script so that it "sleeps infinity" **TODO**: create a special job-yaml that can be used directly

+Exec into the pod. it has git, spin-cli and other commands needed.
+In the /tmp/config folder you will find proceed files. spin-cli config and examples

+git clone this folder into /tmp

+**load-apps.sh** : this script calls spin-cli to upload the files from the app folder **load-pipes.sh** : this script calls spin-cli to upload the files from the pipelines folder **load-pipes-cronupdate.sh** : this script adds a cron-trigger the pipeline and uploads.
+This allows for pipelines to be modified so that the execute and load Spinnaker